orfeio/orfeio/rsafd.md

 ### macOS

-All commands are executed from Terminal.
+All commands are executed from Terminal and assume an existing installation of conda.
+[Install Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install) if you do not have this command available.

 1. Install the Apple Developer Command Line Tools.
     ```